Trump challenges court ruling barring him from blocking Twitter users

 The three-judge panel last month upheld a May 2018 lower court ruling that forced Trump to unblock several dozen followers.

-Twitter Inc and the White House did not immediately comment.
+Twitter Inc and the White House declined to comment.

 In the appellate court ruling, Circuit Judge Barrington Parker wrote, “the First Amendment does not permit a public official who utilizes a social media account for all manner of official purposes to exclude persons from an otherwise-open online dialogue because they expressed views with which the official disagrees.”